ArnavDagar/Arduino-Summer-Camp/README.md

 * Ultrasonic Ranger: Returned distance to nearest obstacle
 * OLED Display: Prints out this value

+Learn more about this project in [this video](https://www.youtube.com/watch?v=FXLg-NOD_yA).

 ### b).
 Collision Alert
-Modernn cars have different ways to detect if the car will be involved in a collision.
+Modern cars have different ways to detect if the car will be involved in a collision.
 We will be implmeneting a simple Collision Alert in this program using the Ultrasonic Sensor.
 We will use the following parts:
 * Ultrasonic Ranger: Returns distance to nearest obstacle
 * OLED Display: Displays an alert: Clear, Caution, Danger, Critical
 * Buzzer: Beeps at certain BPM depending on alert and distance
 * LED: Blinks at certain speed depending on alert and distance

+Learn more about this project in [this video](https://www.youtube.com/watch?v=lpBptqLrOXk).

+## 7. Weather Station
+We will use the following components:
+* Grove Temperature and Humidity Sensor: Will read out the temperature and humidity using the DHT 11 Sensor installed
+* OLED Display: Will print out the temperature and humidity given from the TH Sensor This acts as a simple thermostat - there many different applications to this!
+Notice how after runnign this code, putting your finger on the sensor will increase the temperature and humidity.

+Learn more about this project in [this video](https://www.youtube.com/watch?v=xR2um3CB-e0&).

+## 8. Water Overflow Detector
+Our final propject before we put everything together will be a Water Overflow Detector.
+For this project, I devised a container with a lid (pictured below) such that the Water Sensor can easily fit in the slot, and a funnel can be placed in the circular hole to increase the water level.

+The components used in this project are as follow:
+* Watter Sensor: Returns the level of water touching the sensor
+* OLED Display: Displays either Clear, Caution, Danger, or Critical
+* Buzzer: Beeps at different frequencies depending on the water level
+* LED: Blinks at different frequencies depending on the water level

+Learn more about this project in [this video](https://www.youtube.com/watch?v=SfWMD1pfpyw&).

+## 9. Final Project
+In the final project, the students combined all the previous project code into one final script.
+This was implemented such that even if the students do not have access to the code in the future, they can still run all their projects on the boards, since the Arduino will automatically run the last project that was loaded onto the Arduino once connected to power (hence why we initally installed the 9V battery on the board, allowing the students to power on the Arduino whenever they wish).

+Learn more about this project in [this video](https://www.youtube.com/watch?v=z6CdSy7QxXw&).